My Quotes: A New Revenue Source for a Lab Supply Marketplace

 • We clarified which scenarios and use cases were most important to our customers

-• We gained a good understanding of what NOT to do
+• We gained a good understanding of what NOT to do, like interfere with communications between customers and suppliers

 When the Product team was ready to kick off the Quotes project, we decided to do a Design Sprint to firm up our thinking and approach to the project.